SUNDAY SERVICE SCHEDULE

 In the early nineties the Spirit began to move Doug from broadcasting toward ministry.
 Doug had already completed an Associates Degree from Walters State.
 Then in 1991, Doug accepted a bi-vocational youth minister position at Lebanon Baptist Church in Talbott for 4 ½ years.
 During this ministry he completed his Bachelor’s Degree from Carson Newman College in Communication Arts.
 After Doug graduated Carson Newman College he began working at Goody’s Family Clothing Corporate Headquarters in their Information Technology group as a Systems Programmer.
 He then accepted a position in the startup of Vifan USA where he setup and managed the Information Technology department for ten years.
 While at Vifan, God opened a new opportunity in youth ministry.
 Doug began at Hillcrest Baptist Church in 2003 as a youth pastor and then moved into full-time ministry accepting the role of Associate Pastor – Youth and Outreach.
 While there he completed a Master’s Degree from Luther Rice University & Seminary in Christian Studies.
 Doug has now completed his M.Div in Apologetics at the same institution.

 Doug’s ministry experience has offered him various opportunities in missions.
 He has led various area-wide door to door canvassing outreaches and participated in missional Back Yard Bible Clubs, Block Parties, and VBS activities while partnering with church plants.
 He has also led youth beach evangelism events and has spoken at youth and college camps.
 Doug has participated as a Dawson McAllister Hope Coach for the Dawson McAllister national radio program.
-Doug has participated in various disaster relief projects.
-He speaks routinely at Carson Newman in their Communications Department concerning church marketing and web development.
-He has also developed websites for various churches and businesses in East Tennessee.
+He speaks routinely at Carson Newman University in their Communications Department concerning church marketing and digital media.
+He is currently working on his Ph.D. at Regent University in Communications.

 Brooks Gray - Associate Pastor of Media & Worship